carlos-nexans/curebase-challenge/README.md

 - NestJS provides a modular and scalable architecture, ideal for implementing complex business logic.

-- GraphQL is well-suited for the application’s needs, offering:
+- GraphQL is well-suited for the application's needs, offering:

   - Flexible querying capabilities.